spotinst/help/src/docs/administration/sso-access-control/organization-level-sso.md

 ## Organization and User Group

-You can configure a user to one or many user groups under a certain organization, so that the policy-based permissions that are configured to those groups will be enforced on the user..
+You can configure a user to one or many user groups under a certain organization, so that the policy-based permissions that are configured to those groups will be enforced on the user.
 The Organization and User Group combination are configured for each user using the following IDP format:

 ```xml
 <Attribute Name="OrgAndUserGroups" NameFormat="urn:oasis:names:tc:SAML:2.0:attrname-format:basic">